Convex Analysis in Spectral Decomposition Systems: Spectral decomposition systems

-The remainder of this section is concerned with examples that illustrate the breadth of the proposed abstract definition of a spectral decomposition system through a broad range of concrete settings found in the literature.
-To this end, we first collect some further notation that will be used in these examples, also in the following section.
+The remainder of this section is devoted to examples that illustrate the breadth of the proposed notion of a spectral decomposition system through a broad range of concrete settings found in the literature.
+To this end, we first collect some further notation that will be used in these examples, also in the following sections.